 Licensed Marriage and Family Therapist Associate, He/Him

-You’ve been barely hanging on for so long—trying anything to reconnect with your partner(s) or family, meet everyone's expectations, and fend off emotional burnout.
-Perhaps you’re navigating neurodivergence or carrying the weight of unprocessed trauma, and it feels overwhelming.
+You’ve been barely hanging on for so long—trying anything to reconnect with your partner(s), family, or friends, meet everyone's expectations, and fend off emotional burnout.
+Perhaps you’re navigating a neurodiverse relationship or carrying the weight of unprocessed trauma, and it feels overwhelming.
+You want to move forward but find yourself stuck thinking: "I'm too much" or "I'm never enough".

-You want to move forward but find yourself stuck, caught in patterns of self-sabotage or conflict in your relationships.
 You hope to break free from the cycle of frustration and self-doubt, feel like you're truly moving toward your goals, and create healthier relationships with yourself and others.
-If any of this resonates with you, you don’t have to face it alone.

 Licensed Marriage and Family Therapist Associate, She/Her